top of page

 Museum Hours:

-The Gertrude Jekyll Garden: Open year-round, 7 days per week, dawn-dusk, for self-guided tours.
+The Gertrude Jekyll Garden: Open year-round, 7 days per week, from dawn to dusk, for self-guided tours.

 *Please excuse our appearance as our staff has begun restoration work in the Jekyll Garden.
 The Garden will remain open to the public throughout the restoration.